 To insure the safety of their students, parents should encourage their students to review and update their contact information during enrollment for each semester.

-Like other emergency alert systems, Eagle Alert is tested once each fall and spring semester by University Brand Strategy and Communications; Risk Management Services or the UNT Police Department by sending test messages to the university community.
+Like other emergency alert systems, Eagle Alert is tested each quarter by University Brand Strategy and Communications; Risk Management Services or the UNT Police Department by sending test messages to the university community.
 Additional limited tests are conducted if needed.

 Eagle Alert is operated by Everbridge.
 UNT's Emergency Management & Safety Services, the UNT Police Department and University Brand Strategy and Communications division manage @UNTEagleAlert.